nordeim/Account-Bookkeeping/docs/README_v20.md

 -   **Dashboard Tab**: View key financial indicators.
 Use the "As Of Date" selector and "Refresh KPIs" button to analyze your financial position on any given day.
 -   **Banking Tab**: Manage bank accounts and transactions.
 The "Bank Reconciliation" sub-tab is the primary tool for reconciling your accounts.
 -   **Other Modules**: Explore the tabs for `Accounting`, `Sales`, `Purchases`, `Payments`, `Customers`, `Vendors`, and `Products` to manage all aspects of your business operations.
--   **Settings Tab**: Configure Company Information, manage Fiscal Years/Periods, Users (CRUD, password changes, role assignment), Roles & Permissions (CRUD, assign permissions to roles), and view Audit Logs (Action Log, Data Change History with filtering).
+-   **Settings Tab**: Configure company details, manage fiscal years, users, roles, and view detailed audit logs.
--   **Reports Tab**: Generate GST F5 Returns, standard financial statements (BS, P&L, TB, GL, Cash Flow), and an Income Tax Computation report.
+-   **Reports Tab**: Generate GST F5 Returns, standard financial statements (BS, P&L, TB, GL), and an Income Tax Computation report.
 All reports are exportable to PDF/Excel.

 ## Project Structure
 The project uses a layered architecture, with the source code organized as follows: